-Service The port by which you send service actions to the License Server.
-This port must not be used by any other service.
+License Server ACI Port The port that client machines use to send ACI actions to the License Server.
+License Server Service Port The port by which you send service actions to the License Server.
+This port must not be used by any other service. licensekey.dat location The location of your IDOL license key file (licensekey.dat), which you obtained when you purchased IDOL.

-- c.
-Type the location of your HPE license key file (licensekey.dat), which you obtained when you purchased License Server.
-Press Enter. - 8.
-The Component Selection screen is displayed.
+8. The Component Selection screen is displayed.
 Press Enter.
-When prompted, type Y for the components that you want to install.
+When prompted, type y for the components that you want to install.
 Specify the port information for each component, and then press Enter.
 Alternatively, leave the fields blank and press Enter to accept the default port settings.
 For more information, refer to the IDOL Getting Started Guide.

-Note: These ports must not be used by any other service.
+NOTE: These ports must not be used by any other service.